jayeshchowdary/gsheets-mcp/README.md

 ## Overview

-This project showcases how to implement OAuth 2.0 authentication for Google services (YouTube and Google Drive) within an MCP server.
+This project showcases how to implement OAuth 2.0 authentication for Google services (For example youtube and drive access) within an MCP server.
 It provides tools for authenticating users and accessing Google APIs securely.

 ## Features